Insider Selling: Tyme Technologies, Inc. (NASDAQ:TYME) Major Shareholder Sells 20,000 Shares of Stock

-Tyme Technologies, Inc. (NASDAQ:TYME) major shareholder Michael Demurjian sold 20,000 shares of the firm’s stock in a transaction dated Tuesday, May 11th.
-The shares were sold at an average price of $1.23, for a total transaction of $24,600.00.
-Following the sale, the insider now owns 24,618,546 shares of the company’s stock, valued at $30,280,811.58.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+Tyme Technologies, Inc. (NASDAQ:TYME) major shareholder Michael Demurjian sold 20,000 shares of the firm’s stock in a transaction dated Monday, May 17th.
+The stock was sold at an average price of $1.31, for a total value of $26,200.00.
+Following the completion of the transaction, the insider now owns 24,598,546 shares in the company, valued at $32,224,095.26.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Major shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.

 Michael Demurjian also recently made the following trade(s):